gaogaotiantian/ColorFightAI/README.md

 * `GetCell(x,y)` is a easy way to access the data of one cell. ex. `g.GetCell(1,2)`.
 The function will return a `Cell` object which has all the data of a single cell at (x,y).
 If the pair (x,y) given is invalid, it will return `None`

 * `AttackCell(x,y)`is the only action you need to play the game. ex. `g.AttackCell(2,2)`.
 It will try to attack the cell you specified.
 Returning `True` means the action is successful.
 Otherwise it will return a tuple `(False, err_msg)` where `err_msg` will contain the reason it failed.

+### You also have the following data in Game:

+* `uid` contains your user id.
+That's the unique identification for you.

+* `endTime` is the time when the current game will end.
+If it's `0`, it's unlimited time game.

+* `width` and `height` contains the width and height of the current game.

+* `currTime` is the current time of the current data from the server.

+* `users` is a list of `User` object which has all the user info.

 ## Cell Data